• Log in

 8. Omnisend — Great Email Marketing Software for Ecommerce

-Omnisend is another great fit for marketers who want a platform packed with practical ecommerce features and multi-channel platform.
+Omnisend is another great alternative to GetResponse for marketers, especially ecommerce businesses.
 It’s designed with users in mind who don’t want to compromise between simplicity and essentials like advanced automation or omnichannel marketing.

 Overall rating: